glennj/exercism.io/tcl/series/README.md

 # Series

+Welcome to Series on Exercism's Tcl Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Given a string of digits, output all the contiguous substrings of length `n` in that string in the order that they appear.